gbergere/gbergere.github.io/_posts/experiences/2011-04-01-Sales-Conquest.md

 categories: experiences
 ---

+* I worked on an e-Commerce website base which manage vendors and customers like eBay or Amazon.
-To finish my two years technical degree I did a traineeship were I worked on an e-commerce website base.
-In this one I developped an import/export plugin to automate catalogue's filling.
+* In this one I developed an import/export plugin to automate catalogue's furnishing.
+Like this, vendors would be able to push their catalogue from their own website automatically.
+* I developed a second plugin to tax vendors.
+Because to working, this platform needs money, that's why it takes some taxes on selling.